cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

     FROM simple_books
     ORDER BY genre, title;

 It is also possible to reverse the ordering for any or all of the criteria using the **DESC** ("descending") keyword.
-(You can also use **ASC** for "ascending", but as that is the default, it is usually omitted.)
-If we want to see all books from most recent to least recent, we can do:
+(You can also use **ASC** for "ascending", but, as that is the default, it is usually omitted.)
+If we want to see all books listed from most recent to least recent, we can write:

 ::